 Investors have the right to buy more shares if someone else wants to invest, so that their percentage of ownership stays the same.
 This helps them get a return on their investments and stay in control.

-No, preemptive rights are not the same as pro rata rights.
+Are preemptive rights the same as pro rata rights?

 The difference between pro rata rights and preemptive rights is that pro rata rights allow investors to invest in subsequent rounds of financing and maintain their percentage ownership of the company, while preemptive rights allow investors to purchase additional shares if someone else wants to invest, so that they can keep their ownership share unchanged.